fbpx

 Some tenants may take steps intended to delay, complicate, or deter a sale by:

 • Apply to the local council to restrict permitted development rights on the property.
-This removes the automatic right for the buyer to make specific changes.
+This removes the buyer’s automatic right to make specific changes

-• Apply for a new statutory tenancy when the fixed term ends, although this only applies to a few longstanding tenancies.
+• Apply for a new statutory tenancy when the fixed term ends.
+Note that this only applies to a few longstanding tenancies

 It’s important to understand that tenants have limited power to stop a landlord from selling.